-It is the policy of Enterprise-Ozark Community College that any criminal act; threat or act of violence; injury; destruction of any of the College's or personal property; traffic accident; or other situation which occurs on the main campus of, any branch campus of, or any other site operated by Enterprise-Ozark Community College and which may constitute an emergency, a danger to the health, safety, or property of any person, or a threat to the public order be reported immediately to the following.
+It is the policy of Enterprise-Ozark Community College that any criminal act, threat of violence, violent act, injury, destruction of any College or personal property, traffic accident, or other situation which occurs on the campuses, sites, centers, or facilities operated by Enterprise-Ozark Community College and which may constitute an emergency, a danger to the health, safety, or property of any person, or a threat to the public order be reported immediately to the following:

-- 1. Enterprise Campus: Security Officer, WA 101, telephone (334) 347-2623, ext.
+- 54 - 1.
+Enterprise Campus: Security Officer, WA 101, (334) 347-2623, ext.
 2277.
 If a security person is not available, the situation should be reported to the Dean of Finance and Administration at the Enterprise Campus, WA 114; or the Extended Programs Director, WA 205. - 2.
-Fort Rucker Site: Building 4502, Room 153, telephone (334) 598-3438 - 3.
+Fort Rucker Site: Building 4502, Room 153, (334) 598-3438 - 3.
 Aviation Campus at Ozark: Dean's Office, Steagall Hall, (334) 774-5113 - 4.
-Aviation Center at Mobile: Admissions Office, (251) 438-2836
+Aviation Center at Mobile: Admissions Office, (251) 438-2816 - 5.
+Albertville Aviation Training Facility: Director's Office, (256) 279-0940 - 6.
+Andalusia Aviation Training Facility: Director's Office, (334) 222-0133

-All witnesses to any situation who fit into any of the previously described categories shall make themselves available to make written statements and otherwise assist the College's officials and law enforcement officers in the investigation of the situation.
-It shall be an offense subject to appropriate disciplinary action for any Enterprise-Ozark Community College employee or student to file a false report of, knowingly make a false statement about, or interfere with the investigation of, any situation of the nature described in the preceding paragraph.
+All witnesses to any situation fitting into any of the previously described categories shall make themselves available to make written statements and otherwise assist the College's officials and law enforcement officers in the investigation of the situation.
+It shall be an offense subject to appropriate disciplinary action for any Enterprise-Ozark Community College employee or student to file a false report, knowingly make a false statement, or interfere with the investigation, of or about any situation of the nature described in the preceding paragraph.